johnnymallory/mt5-framework/README.md

 ### Utils
 The Utils module contains utility functions and helper classes used across the framework.
 It includes common functionalities such as date/time manipulation, logging utilities, data visualization tools, and other miscellaneous tools to support trading operations.

+## Recommendations
+- This framework has an event-driven workflow.
+Each module recieves a type of even from the previous module and puts its own kind of event on queue.
+- The main processes happen on the trading_app.py.
+The aim of this framework is that you can switch completly different strategies by modifying one line of code.
+- It is recommended to run a virtual environment with anaconda.
+Select python version 3.11 and install requirements.txt.
+- It is mandatory to use Windows as OS.
+The python library metatrader5 has builtin functions written and compiled in C so the binaries just work on Windows.
+- You can deploy your strategies with this framework on a cloud environment like AWS EC2 so they are working 24/7.

 ## SOLID Principles
 - Single Responsibility Principle: Each class in the framework has a single responsibility.